influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/backup-and-restore.md

 Restored from my-incremental-backup/ in 66.715524ms, transferred 588800 bytes
 ```

-#### Example 4: Perform a restore from an incremental backup for a database and merge that database into an existing database
+#### Perform a restore from an incremental backup for a database and merge that database into an existing database

 Your `telegraf` database was mistakenly dropped, but you have a recent backup so you've only lost a small amount of data.